xinl961104/City_Analytics_Cloud/README.md

 # Art Melbourne

-This is the repository of assignment 2 for the course COMP90024
+This is the repository of assignment 2 for the Course COMP90024 - Cluster and Cloud Computing

 Team 30:
 Xingjian Zhang – Tweets Analysis, Views of CouchDB<br/>